 "What about the girl?” the young woman shouted.
 “She was a student at Waseda?”

-Sato then realized the woman may have been one of the customers, or knew someone who had been inside.
+then realized the woman may have been one of the customers, or knew someone who

 "There will be a press release in a little while," Sato repeated as he followed Endo, who finally managed to force an opening in the crowd.